anycall6779/S1Uck-1DM/README.md

 ### 2. Follow the On-Screen Instructions:
 - Choose an option from the menu:
-  - `1` to Download Latest IDM Version.
+  - `1` to Download Latest  Version.
   - `2` to Activate Internet Download Manager.
   - `3` to Extra FileTypes Extensions.
   - `4` to Do Everything (2 + 3).
-  - `5` Clean Previous IDM Registry Entries.
+  - `5` Clean Previous  Registry Entries.
   - `6` to exit.
 - If you select `4`, the script will copy the necessary files to the appropriate directory and provide feedback on the operation status.